 Dung beetles are types of beetles that consume the fecal matter of mammals.
-There are several species of dung beetles, which can be found all around the world.
+There are several species of these beetles, which can be found all around the world.
 These beetles not only eat waste products of animals, but they also sometimes live in and mate in it.

 A true dung beetle comes from the Scarabaeoidea family, and the Scarabaeinae and Aphodiinae subfamilies.
 The ancient Egyptians deemed them sacred, and referred to them as scarab beetles.
 Technically, any beetle that uses fecal matter is considered a dung beetle, and some beetles from the Geotrupidae family are considered dung beetles.
 These include earth-boring dung beetles.

-The dung beetle can be found just about everywhere in the world.
+The scarab beetle can be found just about everywhere in the world.
 In fact, the only continent that does not have these beetles is Antarctica.
 These beetles also live in several types of habitats, including woodlands, deserts, and grasslands.

 A dung beetle can find excrement a few ways.
 Some of them locate it using their excellent sense of smell.
 Other smaller beetles will hitch a ride on an animal and wait for it to defecate.

 Different types of scarab beetles are sometimes classified as rollers, tunnelers, or dwellers.
 These descriptions refer to what the beetle does with excrement.
 Roller dung beetles will roll the dung into a ball before doing anything else with it.
 Those classified as tunnelers will bury the excrement, and dwellers will bore a cavity in the excrement before living in it.

 Most scarab beetles will primarily consume excrement.
 This waste contains all of the nutrition that the beetles need throughout their lives, and they will not usually need to consume anything else.
 Sometimes, however, the beetle will also feed on decaying plant matter and certain types of fungi, like mushrooms.